SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-2-complex-conditions-exam-problems/switch-case-construction/switch-case-construction.md

 ```

 The structure consists of
- Selector - an expression that calculates a particular value.
+ а Selector - an expression that calculates a particular value.
 The selector type can be an integer, string or enum.
  Multiple `case` labels followed by commands, ending in a `break`.